 I was working in a hotel bar and hadn't seen one of my guests for six months.
 But when he came back I remembered what he drank, and I had it ready by the time he approached the bar.
 He looked at me and laughed and said, "I travel around Australia a lot and this is the only time I've ever walked into a bar and that has happened."

 It's not whether or not the drink was good—it was the level of service, and that was much more memorable for him.
 And if you can't remember a person's name, you have to remember what they drink.

 Which comes back to treating it like a job.

 It's a job, it's a profession, and I could've chosen to do something else with my life so I take this pretty seriously.
 Chefs who work in professional places take it very seriously.
-Whilst they're there to have a laugh and have fun, it's their livelihood; it's what they plan to do for the next 20-30 years of their life.
+While they're there to enjoy themselves and have fun, it's their livelihood; it's what they plan to do for the next 20-30 years of their life.